President Akitatsu Yoshino

 1. Company Overview

-2. Fiscal Year ended January 2021 Earnings Results
+2. Second quarter of the Fiscal Year Ending January 2023 Earnings Results

-3. Fiscal Year ending January 2022 Earnings Forecasts
+3. Fiscal Year Ending January 2023 Earnings Forecasts

 Corporate ethos and the code of conduct